ontrackivf/ontrackivf.com/README.md

 - Grid Framework: [Neat](http://neat.bourbon.io/examples/)

 ## Excluding Yourself From Tracking Data
 Go to [ontrackivf.com/exclude/](http://ontrackivf.com/exclude/) in order to set a cookie that will exclude you from the tracking data.
-You must to this on all devices you want to use.
+You must do this on all devices you want to use.